sergiorivera50/microblog/content/blog/linear-algebra/index.md

 =\begin{bmatrix} 8 \\ 13 \end{bmatrix}
 $$

-Where we employ vectors and matrices to solve them through the use of a special operation called the _inverse_, which we will later introduce.
+We can employ vectors and matrices to solve them through the use of a special operation called the _inverse_, which we will later introduce.

 Another typical use case is that of fitting a curve to a dataset that best describes it: